 - Spasms in the jaw muscles

-Keep in mind that pericoronitis can develop into a life-threatening condition, according to the Canadian Dental Association, but it all depends on the seriousness of the infection.
+Keep in mind that pericoronitis can develop into a life-threatening condition, according to The Indian Dental Association, but it all depends on the seriousness of the infection.

 What You Can Do

-If you're on the go constantly, toothbrushes, toothpaste and floss are all small enough to take with you or keep in your desk at work.
+If you are on the go constantly, toothbrushes, toothpaste and floss are all small enough to take with you or keep in your desk at work.
 And remember to schedule regular checkups with your dentist.